- About Hunger

 - Get Involved

-Mike Goorhouse is president and CEO of the Community Foundation of the Holland/Zeeland Area, where he oversees community impact, endowment investment policies, and internal operations.
-He is recipient of the Catalyst Award by Emerging Practitioners in Philanthropy and has been named one of the top 30 civic leaders under 30 in the nation by Splashlife and the National Conference on Citizenship.
-Gooorhouse previously served as vice president for donor development at the Community Foundation.
-He is a former board member for Project Clarity, Learning to Give, Kids Food Basket, Association for a More Just Society, and the Fellowship Reformed Church.
+Mike Goorhouse is President and CEO of the Community Foundation of the Holland/Zeeland Area, with leadership responsibilities in grantmaking/community leadership, fundraising, and endowment investment policies.
+He has been named one of the 200 most influential business leaders in West Michigan and was named one of the top 30 civic leaders under 30 in the nation by the National Conference on Citizenship.
+He is an AEI Leadership Network member and a board member for Learning to Give, Housing Next, Association for a More Just Society, and Grand Valley University Foundation.
 He is Reformed Church in America.
+Holland, Michigan.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.